PacktPublishing/Microservices-with-Go/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Page 39: In the Handler section, the import statement "movieexample.com/rating/internal/controller" must be read as "movieexample.com/rating/internal/controller/rating".
+* Page 64-67: The types "serviceName" and "instanceID" are defined, but these same names are also used as method parameters, causing a naming clash as the methods Register, Deregister, ReportHealthyState and ServiceAddresses also access the serviceAddrs slice which uses serviceName and instanceID as types also.
+* Page 69: The for loop on this page must be read as " for _, e := range entries {        res = append(res, fmt.Sprintf("%s:%d", e.Service.Address, e.Service.Port)))    }".
+That is "res = append(res, " is repeated twice which must be ignored.

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.